discrete-notes/discrete-notes.github.io/_posts/2022-03-12-secretary-techniques.md

 ## More structured instances and reduction

-A second idea that is common in the distributed computing community is to consider the easiest possible problem we cannot solve.
+A second idea that is common in the distributed computing community is to consider the easiest (and maybe quite artificial) problem we cannot solve, solve it, and then generalize little by little.
 Here the idea was to make the simplifying assumption, that the adversary does not chose the ordering of the numbers: they are presented in increasing order.